Let’s talk IPS photography vs. digital sales …advantages, disadvantages and which makes the most sense for YOUR business!

 Likewise, digital-based photographers can still provide great customer service, “upsell” and get prints into the hands of their clients.

 - Offer session packages that include both digitals and prints.
-A session might include 5 digital images and a print package that includes a print collection of a 16×20 canvas, 4 8×10 prints, and an accordion gift album.
+A session might include 5 digital images and a print collection with a 16×20 canvas, 4 8×10 prints, and an accordion gift album.

 - Offer a print credit with your session fee that clients can use to purchase tangible goods.
 You can charge a premium fee for your sessions because they are receiving something on the back-end of your session and they are more likely to get their images printed!